thestormforge/webinars/karpenter-stormforge/README.md

 ## Provision Environment

-Add your StormForge credentials into `eks.tf`
+Add your StormForge credentials into `eks.tf` .
+The credentials can be obtained signing up to StormForge here: https://app.stormforge.io/signup

 ```hcl
 stormforge = {